The Definitive Guide to Flutter App Development

 Flutter Web & Desktop Apps

-For example, the file transfer service WeTransfer used Flutter to overhaul its web app with a clean, responsive, and performant UI interface that matched their mobile experience.
+For example, the file transfer service WeTransfer or a WeTransfer alternative used Flutter to overhaul its web app with a clean, responsive, and performant UI that matched its mobile experience.

 Google has even shipped several desktop utilities developed with Flutter for Chrome OS, such as its web software installer app, widget gallery, and various A/B testing applications.
-Expect to see more first-party Google desktop productivity utilities made with Flutter down the line.
+Expect to see more first-party Google desktop productivity utilities built with Flutter in the future.

 Best Practice Tips for Flutter App Architecture